vega/vega-lite/site/docs/bin.md

 }
 ```

-If `bin` is `true`, default binning parameters will be applied.
-To customize binning parameters, `bin` can be set to a bin definition object, which contains the following properties:
+If `bin` is `true`, default binning parameters are used.
+To customize binning parameters, set `bin` to a bin definition object with the following properties:

 | Property      | Type          | Description    |
 | :------------ |:-------------:| :------------- |